rails-girls-summer-of-code/summer-of-code/students/application.md

 * who are involved with, or have attended one or more workshops organized by communities like <a href="http://railsgirls.com/">Rails Girls</a>, Railsbridge, Black Girls Code, PyLadies, or similar initiatives.

-* with at least a year’s experience of continuous learning, i.e. has significantly expanded their programming skills in a study group, or independently, by working on a suitable project.
+* with at least a year’s experience of continuous learning, i.e. people who have significantly expanded their programming skills in a study group, or independently, by working on a suitable project.
 We will ask for coding examples.

-* who can spend 3 months (July to September 2016) working **full-time** on their Open Source project of choice.
+* who can spend 3 months (July to September 2017) working **full-time** on their Open Source project of choice.

+* who are proficient (spoken and written) in English.
+You will be communicating with several people from different countries, and English is our main language of communication.

 * who have never participated in our program as a sponsored team before.